Passport and Visa information

 Please ensure that your passport meets your country’s entry requirements, but do not pay for any visa procurement until we confirm your tour (usually around two to three months before departure).
 For all travel advice, including passport and visa requirements, please visit: https://www.gov.uk/foreign-travel-advice and select the country or countries you will be visiting on your travels.
 Alternatively, you can call the Foreign Commonwealth Office (FCO) Switchboard with any general enquiries.
 The phone number is: 020 7008 1500.

 If you are travelling within Europe, please remember to take your European Health Insurance Card (EHIC) as well as your travel insurance.
 This will give you either free or low-cost medical treatment while travelling within the EU.
 Some insurance policies are rendered invalid if do not have an EHIC.
-You can apply for one for free online here: https://www.ehic.org.uk/Internet/startApplication.do
+You can apply for one for free online here: https://www.ehic.org.uk/Internet/startApplication.do (PLEASE NOTE THAT THIS MAY NOT BE VALID IN THE EVENT OF A NO-DEAL BREXIT)

 Please ensure that you have appropriate travel insurance for your tour, which will cover any overseas medical costs, including medical evacuation.
 Some insurance companies pay for immediate treatment, but not repatriation unless it is considered medically necessary even though it may not be possible or desirable to continue with a holiday as active as one of ours.
 It is also worth noting that many policies do not exclude pandemic situations (very important with respect to swine flu) but some do.